wormdotdev/worm.dev/content/blog/creatine/index.md

 - Mood disorders [^Candow2023]
 - Concussions [^Candow2023]

+It is less easy to study the effects of supplementation directly on the brain because fewer researchers are doing brain than muscle biopsies.
+But, it stands to reason that it is the same process, the ATP buffering/re-synthesis, that could allow for improvements in memory/recall/reasoning, especially in times of stress.
+For the brain, that is intense cognitive load, sleep deprivation, ischemic events, or disease conditions.

 ## Safety

 What is interesting to me about all of these clinical studies, as well, is that there have not been any significant adverse effects from supplementing creatine.